Kkobarii/Game-Heap/README.md

 // prints the library in a simplified way (priority: game name) lib.print_simple();

-// saves the current library to lib.save_games("modified_user_games.txt");
+// saves the current library to the specified file lib.save_games("modified_user_games.txt");

 ```